Callum-A/cosmwasm-zero-to-hero/09 - Execute 1/README.md

 }
 ```

-So lets talk throuugh what this actually does, well to start with it determines what type of message the `msg` variable is.
+So let's talk through what this does, well to start with it determines what type of message the `msg` variable is.
 It then destructures it into the variables that make up the message (the parts within the `{}`).
-Those variables line up with the ones we defined in the message last chapter.
+Those variables line up with the ones we defined in the message in the last chapter.

 And then the `=>` means it calls the function, in our case we simply use the `unimplemented!` macro as a placeholder.

-So lets start writing our first implementation.
+So let's start writing our first implementation.
 So I like to follow the following pattern for my `execute` and `query` messages.
-The entry point is `execute` but each message calls its own function often named after the message.
-For example for `CreatePoll` the function name would be `execute_create_poll` now at a glance I can tell that this function executes the create poll message.
+The entry point is `execute` but each message calls its function often named after the message.
+For example for `CreatePoll` the function name would be `execute_create_poll` now at a glance I can tell that this function executes the create a poll message.

 I also like the pass all the `deps`, `env`, and `info` variables to each execute function, as I may need them for logic within the body, for example accessing storage.

-We also need the relevant information, for our `CreatePoll` example this is the `poll_id`, `question` and `options`.
+We also need the relevant information, for our `CreatePoll` example, this is the `poll_id`, `question` and `options`.
 So this is how our `execute` body is now going to look:

 ```rust
 #[cfg_attr(not(feature = "library"), entry_point)]